 <bean id="OwnableService_security" class="org.alfresco.repo.security.permissions.impl.acegi.MethodSecurityInterceptor"> <property name="authenticationManager"><ref bean="authenticationManager"/></property> <property name="accessDecisionManager"><ref local="accessDecisionManager"/></property> <property name="afterInvocationManager"><ref local="afterInvocationManager"/></property> <property name="objectDefinitionSource"> <value> org.alfresco.service.cmr.security.OwnableService.getOwner=ACL_NODE.0.sys:base.ReadProperties org.alfresco.service.cmr.security.OwnableService.setOwner=ACL_NODE.0.cm:ownable.SetOwner org.alfresco.service.cmr.security.OwnableService.takeOwnership=ACL_NODE.0.cm:ownable.TakeOwnership org.alfresco.service.cmr.security.OwnableService.hasOwner=ACL_NODE.0.sys:base.ReadProperties org.alfresco.service.cmr.security.OwnableService.*=ACL_DENY </value> </property> </bean>

 Security for the four methods on the OwnableService is defined.
 To invoke the OwnableService getOwner() method on a node, the invoker must have permission to read the properties of the target node.
 To set the owner of a node, a user must have been explicitly assigned the SetOwner permission or have all rights to the node.
-A user can have all rights to a node by using the context-free ACL or be assigned a permission, which grants all permission or includes SetOwner.
+A user may have all rights to a node via the context-free ACL or be assigned a permission, which grants all permission or includes SetOwner.
 With the default configuration, a user will own any node they create and therefore be able to give ownership to anyone else and possibly not have the right to take ownership back.

 The last entry catches and denies access for any other method calls other than those listed.
 If any additional methods were added to this service and no security configuration explicitly defined for the new methods, these methods would always deny access.